 Goosefoot is pleased to offer a formal community grant program to non-profit organizations working on behalf of the South Whidbey community.

-August 1: Letter of Inquiry due
+June 11: Letter of Inquiry due

-September 1: Agencies invited to apply will hear by this date
+June 18: Agencies invited to apply will hear by this date

-November 1: Grant applications due
+August 6: Grant applications due

-December 15: Funding decisions announced
+November 15: Funding decisions announced

-In the near future, applicants will be able to fill out the letter of inquiry and grant application form online.
+In the future, applicants will be able to fill out the letter of inquiry and grant application form online.
 Please forgive our current low-tech options!

 Goosefoot's supported organizations receive support annually as well: South Whidbey@Home, Whidbey Camano Land Trust, Whidbey Island Nourishes, and Whidbey Watershed Stewards.